LemmySmackett/LemmySmackettCom/content/stories/general/the_second_man.md

 "Well you've done it now," the Second Man snickered.
 "You're certain to hit the ground and die."

-The First Man reached into his rucksack, the store of all his talents, which all men carry with them always.
-He took in a hand a single needle and a spool of thread.
+The First Man reached into his rucksack, the store of all his talents—which all men carry with them always—and took in a hand a single needle and a spool of thread.

 "I'll make it," the First Man winced, pushing the needle into the flesh of his arm.